astral-sh/ruff/README.md

 Beyond rule-set parity, ruff suffers from the following limitations vis-à-vis Flake8:

 1. Flake8 has a plugin architecture and supports writing custom lint rules.
-2. Flake8 supports a wider range of `noqa` patterns, such as per-file ignores defined in `.flake8`.
-3. ruff does not yet support parenthesized context managers.
+2. ruff does not yet support parenthesized context managers.

 ## Rules